 Dr. Stacey Wood can help you determine if your client possesses the competency to stand trial.
-Dr. Wood is a leading neuropsychologist in California and nationwide.
+Dr. Wood is a leading neuropsychologist licensed in California and Washington State.
 An accomplished academic with deep experience in a variety of legal proceedings including death penalty cases, Dr. Wood is an ideal fit for your firm.
-See Dr. Wood’s curriculum vitae.

 Board Certified in Geropsychology